What are CAA records?

 CAA records are inherited by subdomains.
 For example, a CAA record set on example.com will also apply to test.example.com (and any other subdomain, unless specifically overridden).

-CAA records can control the issuance single-name/SAN certificates, wildcard certificates, or both.
+CAA records can control the issuance of single-name/SAN certificates, wildcard certificates, or both.

 CAA records may be set to authorise multiple CAs if the 0 flag is set.